Hanifa Malikova: Biography

 Hanifa Abaeva was born on May 5, 1856, in Nalchik, in the North Caucasus.
-Her ethnicity was Balkar and she was daughter of Aslanbeg Abaev, an officer of Imperial army.
+Her ethnicity was Balkar and she was the daughter of Aslanbeg Abaev, an officer of Imperial army.
 She received her education at the St. Nina School from 1862 to 1872.
-At that time, it was a rare occurrence for Muslim girls to receive education in a Christian country.
+At that time, it was a rare for Muslim girls to receive education in a Christian country.

-In 1972, "Kafkaz" newspaper published a list of girls who graduated from the St. Nina School, and Abaeva's name was among them.
-Upon seeing the name of the Muslim woman on the list, an Azerbaijani journalist and intellectual, Hasan bey Zardabi decides to go to Tbilisi to meet her.
-Hasan bey's first meeting with Hanifa Abaeva leaves a positive impression on him.
-Following this acquaintance, they marry in Tbilisi and later move to Baku.
+In 1872, "Kafkaz" newspaper published a list of girls who graduated from the St. Nina School, and Abaeva's name was among them.
+Upon seeing the name of the Muslim woman on the list, an Azerbaijani journalist and intellectual, Hasan bey Zardabi decided to go to Tbilisi to meet her.
+Hasan bey's first meeting with Hanifa Abaeva left a positive impression on him.
+Following this acquaintance, they married in Tbilisi and later moved to Baku.

 Hanifa Malikova, while in Baku, opens a school in her home and begins teaching girls.
 In 1973, there were 12 girls studying at this school.
 She also actively participated in the publication of the Akinchi newspaper, alongside Hasan bey Zerdabi between 1875 and 1877.
 In 1877, the "Akinchi" newspaper was banned, and in the same year, Hanifa Melikova's school was also closed.
 When the open persecution of the Melikov couple began, they moved to Zardab, Hasan bey's hometown.

 While they were in Zardab, Malikova devoted herself to teaching women in her community sewing and knitting, as well as literacy skills.
 Additionally, she nurtured children, established women's advisory centers in various villages, and successfully saved 132 individuals from lifelong blindness within the Zardab community.
 In 1881, Hanifa Melikova and Hasan bey Zardabi established a free school in their home in Zardab where they provided education and knowledge to people.
 At that time, the Melikov family was enduring harassment and persecution from local religious authorities and Armenian merchants residing in Zardab.
 For 16 years, Hanifa Məlikova and her husband lived under police surveillance in Zardab.